Mexico's Dairy Industry: An In-Depth Overview

 Production and Livestock

-In 2022, Mexico's dairy sector boasted an estimated 4 million dairy cattle, driving an annual milk production volume of approximately 12.5 billion liters.
-This production reflects a balanced integration of large-scale and smaller operations leveraging modern farming methodologies aimed at optimizing efficiency and quality.
+In 2022, the Mexican dairy industry was supported by approximately 4 million dairy cattle, leading to an impressive annual milk production volume of around 12.5 billion liters.
+This robust production reflects the country's blend of large-scale operations and smaller farms, all focusing on efficiency and quality through modern methodologies.

 Milk Processing and Product Manufacturing